Paddle SC

 What to Expect

-Landsford Canal State Park is home to the world’s largest population of Rocky Shoals Spider Lilies.
-Paddling is an excellent way to view these beautiful flowers that bloom each year along the Catawba River from May through mid-June.
+Landsford Canal State Park is home to the world’s largest colony of Rocky Shoals Spider Lilies.
+Paddling through the shoals is an excellent way to view these beautiful flowers that bloom each year along the Catawba River from May through mid-June.

 Access